sonalrajsr/MOS_Project/README.md

 # MOS_Project
 A website for plotting the Shear Force and Bending Moment diagram.
+The user interacts with a form, providing input values such as the length of the beam, positions of loads and supports, and load magnitudes.
+Upon submitting the form, the application calculates the shear force and bending moment at various positions along the beam and plots the results on a chart.
+The project is a practical implementation of structural engineering concepts, allowing users to visualize and analyze the internal forces in a beam under different loading conditions.